Because Liver Health Matters

 New Approach to Assessing Liver Health

 Conservative estimates from the American Liver Foundation indicate roughly 100 million Americans are living with NAFLD.
 The current gold standard for finding those at risk for NASH is through a highly invasive, expensive and painful procedure known as a liver biopsy.
 During a biopsy, patients have a large needle inserted into their liver so a small sample of liver tissue can be removed for testing.
 However, the invasiveness, inadequate level of accuracy – scientists estimate that more than 30% of biopsy diagnoses may be wrong – and large universe of potential patients indicates this is an impractical approach.

 The good news?
-New technologies such as FibroScan have emerged which provide insights that can empower physicians and patients to regain control of their liver health.
-Through the combination of VCTE™ and CAP™, dual-function liver testing has proven effective at not only risk stratifying those patients at risk for developing chronic liver disease, including NAFLD-NASH, but doing so non-invasively.
+New, non-invasive technologies such as FibroScan have emerged which provide insights that can empower physicians and patients to regain control of their liver health.
+Through the combination of VCTE™ and CAP™, dual-function liver testing has proven effective at identifying and monitoring those patients at risk for developing chronic liver disease, including NAFLD-NASH.
 Clinically validated by over 2,000 peer-reviewed studies, VCTE and CAP allow for an extended assessment of the liver at the point of care, and offer insights that may not be captured by blood tests alone.